JessicaGarson/nyu_advanced_python_class/class1/homework/create_a_text_based_game.md

 # Text Based Game
 Your first assignment is to create a text based game that can be run in your terminal.
 This game should tell a story of your choosing.

 You should be able to quit the game easily.

-We will be sharing these games at the beginning of the next class.
+This assignment is due on October 7th.
+We will have some time at the beginning of our next two classes to discuss our progress.

 # Resources
 [Simplest rpg game in python](https://balau82.wordpress.com/2010/06/28/simplest-rpg-game-in-python/)